granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 With the relative feature importance, a model developer may permanently prune the least important fields or fields that otherwise pose model governance risks should their potential risk not justify model lift.

-Regarding model explainability, using complex sequential fields has another significant benefit over manually engineered tabular features: they are easier to monitor and intuitively comprehend.
+Regarding model explainability, using multi-structured sequential fields has another significant benefit over manually engineered tabular features: they are easier to monitor and intuitively comprehend.
 Some tabular machine learning techniques do provide better explainability in theory.
 However, in practice, it is very challenging to understand how hundreds of tabular features may interact with one another.
 Additionally, the logic used to construct tabular features from the ledger may lead to unexpected behavior.

 == Automated Model Training Pipeline